 A: Of course!
-StandWithUs is here to support ALL students who want to stand up and advocate for Israel.
-We are happy to help you plan Israel programs for your friends, start an Israel club at your school, provide you with mentorship and materials for your programs, and connect you with other pro-Israel students in your region.
+StandWithUs is here to support ALL students who want to develop as leaders and make an impact in their community.
+We are happy to help you develop empowering programs and create initiatives in your schools and local communities, start an Israel club at your school, provide you with mentorship and materials for your programs, and connect you with other like-minded students in your region.
 We’d be happy to keep you involved in whatever way you would like!
 We’ll send you more information about our StandWithUs Teen Leadership Council program to start!

 A: The internship is 100% free!
 We pay for all your flights/conference fees.
 In addition, we provide you with the materials/support/funding in order to plan and implement successful Israel programs for your friends and peers.
 You and your parents should not have to spend a dime in order for you to participate in the internship.

 A: We are happy to work with your school and with your teachers to make sure that you can count this internship as community service hours or volunteer credits.
 Please be in touch with your StandWithUs coordinator to work out the details.

 A: Absolutely!
 This internship is a perfect way to show colleges that when you have a passion for something (Israel), you act on it and do everything in your power to ensure that your passion has turned into an action.
+You can even receive college credit for completion of the internship.
 If need be, you may contact your StandWithUs coordinator for a letter of recommendation as well.

 Q: How long does the internship last?